Jooho/isv-cli/docs/must-gather/script-structure.md

     - Indicates the product (first line) and the version (second line, major.minor.micro.qualifier)
 - (D)functests
   - (F)functests.sh
-    - Executes must-gather image and produces tar ball.
+    - Executes must-gather image and produces tarball.
   - (F)output-check.sh
     - Check if expected output files exist and they are not empty.
 - (D)templates (optional)